THE THREE WORKS OF GRACE

 in whom you also are being built together for a dwelling place of God in the Spirit.
 (Ephesians 2:22)

 What you are about to read suggests that we have come to an epochal change in our understanding of the Christian salvation.
 It is not a “new revelation.”
-The Lord gave the Apostles of the first century the full revelation of salvation.
+The Lord gave the apostles of the first century the full revelation of salvation.

-It appears the Spirit of wisdom and revelation departed with the death of the early Apostles and the human mind took over the task of explaining the new covenant.
+It appears the Spirit of wisdom and revelation departed with the death of the early apostles and the human mind took over the task of explaining the new covenant.
 The Church fathers began to write books about redemption and the Kingdom of God, and the writing of commentaries continues until the present hour.

 While commentaries on the Bible can be helpful to the student they usually do not reflect the Spirit of wisdom and revelation.